Kometa-Team/Kometa/docs/kometa/install/getting_started.md

 Start slow.
 Start simple.
 Add a feature or two at a time.
 Learn how they work.
 Understand how they interact with each other.
 Then add more features.

 There's a config floating around from bullmoose20 that a lot of people decide to start with.
 You don't need to start with that.
 You *SHOULDN'T* start with that.
-That config wil take hours if not days to run on nearly any system against nearly any library.
+That config will take hours if not days to run on nearly any system against nearly any library.
 It's a complex config that is meant to show off the power of Kometa, not to be a starting point.

 You can start with the minimal config above and build up from there.